Abhishekjadhavv/portfolio2/README.md

 # Portfolio
-This is my portfolio, showcasing my work and skills as a [your profession/title].
+This is my portfolio, showcasing my work and skills as a Web Developer.
 It is built using HTML, CSS, and React.js.

 # Features
 Responsive design for optimal viewing experience across devices.